Next (Crichton novel)

-Next is a 2006 satirical techno-thriller by American writer Michael Crichton.
+Next is a 2006 satirical science fiction novel by American writer Michael Crichton.
 It was the fifteenth novel under his own name and his twenty-fifth overall, and the last to be published during his lifetime.

-Premise

-A number of characters, including transgenic animals, try to survive in a world dominated by genetic research, corporate greed, and legal interventions.
+It follows a number of characters, including transgenic animals, as they try to survive in a world dominated by genetic research, corporate greed, and legal interventions.

 Plot summary

-"This novel is fiction, except for the parts that aren't."

 Frank Burnet has contracted an aggressive form of leukemia, and undergoes intensive treatment and four years of semiannual checkups.
 He later learned the checkups were a pretext for researching the genetic basis of his unusually successful response to treatment, and the physician's university had sold the rights to Frank's cells to BioGen, a biotechnology startup company.
-As the book opens Frank is suing the university for unauthorized misuse of his cells, but the trial judge rules that the cells were "waste" and that the university could dispose of them as it wished.
+Frank sues the university for unauthorized misuse of his cells, but the trial judge rules that the cells were "waste" and that the university could dispose of them as it wished.
 Frank's lawyers advise that the university, as a tax-funded organization, can still claim the rights to the cells under the doctrine of eminent domain.

-Ruthless venture capitalist "Jack" Watson conspires to steal or sabotage BioGen's cultures of Frank's cells.
-As part of his terms for financing BioGen, Watson previously forced the company to accept his irresponsible nephew Brad Gordon as its security chief.
+Venture capitalist "Jack" Watson conspires to steal or sabotage BioGen's cultures of Frank's cells.
+As part of his terms for financing BioGen, Watson forced the company to accept his nephew Brad Gordon as its security chief.
 After Brad's carelessness nearly allows one of Watson's sabotage attempts to succeed, the company takes advantage of Brad's attraction to teenage girls, and engineers his being accused and convicted of raping a minor.
 Watson's price for providing a defense lawyer is that Brad must contaminate BioGen's cultures.
 Brad's lawyer plans to claim in defense that Brad has a gene for recklessness and instructs him to engage in various high-risk activities.
-As a result, Brad gets into a fight with a pair of martial arts experts and is finally shot by the police.
+As a result, Brad gets into a fight with two martial arts experts and is shot by the police.

 After Brad's sabotage, BioGen consults lawyers, who advise that under United States law they have the rights to all of Frank's cell line and thus the right to extract replacement cells, by force if necessary, from Frank or any of his descendants.
 When Frank goes on the run, BioGen hires bounty hunter Vasco Borden to obtain such cells, regardless of whether the donors consent.
 Vasco plans to snatch Frank's grandson Jamie from his school but is foiled by Jamie's mother Alex, whom he tries to seize instead.
 After escaping, Alex and Jamie also go on the run.